PeterMosmans/apdfhelper/README.md

 - swap pages

   Not happy with the current page ordering?
 Swap them around.
+Cut a page, and insert it into another location.

 - split PDF into multiple single pages